Car AC Recharge: 7-Step Guide | YourMechanic Advice

 Because of the sensitivity of this procedure, we will explain how to use the AC recharge kits.
 They have shown to be the most effective and safest option in comparison to trying to repeat a mechanic’s role at home.

-Step 1: Turn on your AC.
-Start your car and turn your AC to Max or High.
+Step 1: To begin an AC recharge, start your car and turn your AC to Max or High.

-Step 2: Determine if AC compressor is engaging.
-An AC compressor is a device driven by the accessory belt that converts the refrigerant from liquid to gas.
+Step 2: The next step for an AC recharge is to determine if the AC compressor is engaging.
+An AC compressor is a device driven by the AC accessory belt that converts the refrigerant from liquid to gas.
 The compressor has a clutch at the end of it that should be spinning with the accessory belt when the AC is on high.
 Look for these pulleys moving.

 red arrow pointing to compressor pulley